 We put you in an exersaucer for the first time a couple weeks ago.
 You’re still way too small for it; you kind of lean onto the side.
-Emmett, you only had eyes for the hanging toys and reached for them.
-Malcolm, you found the buttons that light up and make noise.
+E, you only had eyes for the hanging toys and reached for them.
+M, you found the buttons that light up and make noise.
 And right away you figured out how to push them!
 You sat there focused on moving your fingers and hands to brush and push the buttons!
 I was amazed.

 We also rotate you in a bouncer and a rocker.
 The rocker has a musical hanging toy (it sings If You’re Happy) that makes you smile every time.
 Lastly, we gave you each a Sophie giraffe, and you already like holding her and trying to chew on her ears.

 The other big news is that you both GIGGLED!
 You finally got that last third of the sound to make it all the way to a sweet little laugh.
 So far you haven’t done it more than once or twice, so I’m looking forward to hearing a lot more of those happy sounds soon.
-Here’s Emmett almost-giggling with Daddy:
+Here’s E almost-giggling with Daddy:

 Here I’m trying to get both of you to giggle.